Living and Studying in Antigua

 Information about Antigua

-Antigua was the Spanish Capital in Guatemala, founded in 1543.
+Antigua, founded in 1543, was the Spanish capital of Guatemala, founded in 1543.
 It was the center of power in Central America for several centuries.
 During the 17th and 18th Centuries, the Spaniards developed the city, building magnificent churches, monasteries, and government buildings.
 In 1773, an earthquake struck the city, and the Spaniards transferred the capital to Guatemala City.
 Although the Spaniards ordered everyone to leave Antigua, they could never enforce the decree.
 Antigua remained home to many, but it was not developed further and thus remained much as it was in the 1700's.
-In 1944, President Jorge Ubico declared Antigua a national monument and in 1979, it was designated a Unesco World Heritage Site.
+In 1944, President Jorge Ubico declared Antigua a national monument, and, in 1979, it was designated a UNESCO World Heritage Site.
 The classroom is located in a picturesque 17th century convent with a beautiful courtyard and gardens.

-With the exception of the Spanish immersion course, all courses are held in the same classroom, which is located in the Asociación Cultural San Miguel Arcángel, Casa de Retiros, Posada Belén.
+With the exception of the Spanish Language Academy class, all courses are held in the same classroom, which is located in the Asociación Cultural San Miguel Arcángel, Casa de Retiros, Posada Belén.

 Grading and Performance Assessment

 Any final exam will be given on June 16, 2017, which is the last day of the program.

 In some courses, assessment will be by projects or papers.
 The due dates for any other class project will be specified in the course syllabus.
 Some research-based assignments may become due after the completion of classes.